Last updated October 28th, 2016.

 Send Images to RSS: Bleh, I’m not a huge fan of using this plugin, but it’s a solid plugin to make sure our images show up correctly in our newsletter.

-Simple Share Buttons: Share buttons on the bottom of posts
+Simple Share Buttons: Share buttons on the bottom of posts.
+We use the plus version, but the free version is pretty decent too.

 Subscribe to Comments Reloaded: – Allows commenters to subscribe and manage how/if they receive comment replies